Helther/Trigonometrix/README.md

 ## Description
 Include header files and build in your project or run the provided tests.
 For sine and cosine there are two implementations to compare against each other: lookup-table-based and polynom-based.
-LUT is generated into source files given desired accuracy(which derives it's size).
+LUT is generated at compile-time, given desired accuracy (which derives it's size).
-Sizes where chosen based on used type precision, with accuracy in mind (they are quite large, even though the function was folded over 1/8 of the period).
+Sizes where chosen based on desired accuracy (function was folded over 1/8 of the period, so as tables).
 Additionally gradients between data points were calculated for linear approximation to boost accuracy.
 The other implementation uses MiniMax Polynomial Approximations generated for different degrees of accuracy.
 The more accurate the longer it takes to compute.
 There is an option to set the desired accuracy at compile-time.